mbgoseco/lab-03/README.md

 ## Number and name of feature: Feature 2: Templating

-Estimate of time needed to complete:
+Estimate of time needed to complete:  1 hour

-Start time:
+Start time: 10:15 AM

 Finish time: